-The Most Racist Sh*t Ron DeSantis Has Done
+Even More Racist Sh*t Ron DeSantis Has Done

 Abortion Ban

 Earlier this year, DeSantis signed a law that would ban abortions at six weeks, which is before most women find out they are pregnant.
 In addition, he got rid of an elected prosecutor who pledged not to charge folks under Florida’s new abortion restrictions or doctors who provide gender-affirming care.
-Since Black women are more likely to have high-risk, less access to medical care and die disproportionately during childbirth, this law poses the biggest threat to this particular demographic of people.
+Since Black women are more likely to have high-risk pregnancies, less access to medical care and die disproportionately during childbirth, this law poses the biggest threat to this particular demographic of people.